 6-8 years: Arthur Walton - 'Blackbeard' (Age 7)

-Judges comments: 'A really laborious account, lots of facts and a great understanding of history. '
+Judges comments: 'A fantastic and insightful account, lots of facts and a great understanding of history. '

 9-11 years: Alexandria Coen - 'The Book of Hours' (Age 11)